minprog/programming-2/30 Problem Sets/50 Python/40 Classes.md

                 self.time = time
             def print_time(self, time):
                 print time
-        clock = Clock(’5:30’)
+        clock = Clock('5:30')
-        clock.print_time(’10:30’)
+        clock.print_time('10:30')

 	1. What does the code print out?
-If you aren’t sure, create a Python file and run it.
+If you aren't sure, create a Python file and run it.
 	2. What does this tell you about giving parameters the same name as object attributes?

 4. Consider the following code: